pablodinis/Battle-simulation/README.md

 # batalla
- Simulación de batalla con estructuras en C
+ Battle simulation with structures in C